 Properties are removed from the National Register only if they lose the qualities they had at the time of listing.
 Properties have been removed if they have been destroyed by fire or storms, or have been substantially altered.
 Properties are automatically removed from the Register if they have been moved.

 Yes.
 It is not required that the Preservation Office be notified when National Register property is sold, purchased, or inherited.

 A property owner can apply for a 20% tax credit on their federal income tax if they rehabilitate a property, which is listed in the National Register and is income producing (commercial or rental).
 It is required that the rehabilitation follow the Secretary of the Interior's Standards for Rehabilitation.
 Contact the Preservation Office for more information.
 Rehabilitation of a private, owner occupied residence does not qualify for tax credits.
 Information on the federal tax credit is available online at: http://www.nps.gov/history/hps/tps/tax.

 The Minnesota Historic Structure Rehabilitation Tax Credit offers a 20% state tax credit for qualified historic rehabilitations, and must be used in conjunction with the existing federal rehabilitation tax credit.

 Federal grants are currently unavailable.
 If federal funding levels increase, and grants are once again available, only National Register listed properties will be eligible to apply.

 Non-profit organizations and local units of government can apply for State Grants.
 Here again, properties must be listed in the National Register to be eligible.
-Information on state Grants is available at: http://www.mnhs.org/shpo/grants.
+Information on state and local grants is available.
 Sometimes grants can be available at the local level.
 It is important to check with your local housing assistance programs to inquire if funds are available.

 The Preservation Office does not manage a low interest loan or mortgage program.
 It is important to check with local housing assistance programs or financial institutions to determine if low interest financial assistance is available.